PipeWire/pipewire/doc/spa/pod.md

-Given 2 pod objects of the same type (Object, Struct, ..) one can run a filter and generate a new pod that only contains values that are compatibe with both input pods.
+Given 2 pod objects of the same type (Object, Struct, ..) one can run a filter and generate a new pod that only contains values that are compatible with both input pods.

 This is, for example, used to find a compatible format between two ports.